1andyhopper/nita/docs/step-by-step-nita-project.md

 Here’s how to approach this, open the workbook and either add or edit a sheet called "`routing_options+`" and within this sheet, you will need to ensure the columns created represent the required Attribute/Value Pairs relevant to the `routing_options` defined within the example [Jinja2 Template](#jinja2-example) above - in this case it would have Attribute/Value Pairs such as:
    - `route.static`: The static route to be added.
    - `route.destination`: The destination network for the static route.
-   - Additional necessary attributes based on configuration requirements.
+   - Any additional attributes based on configuration requirements (Administrative Distance etc).

-   For instance, the contents of your "`routing_options+`" spreadsheet might look something like this:
+   For instance, the contents of the "`routing_options+`" spreadsheet might look something like this:

   ![static spreadsheet image](images/projects/static_route.png)